molbio-dresden/flexidot/README.md

 ### Mismatch and ambiguity handling

-In diverged or distantly related sequences matches may be interrupted by mismatches or residues might be represented as ambiguities to refer to frequent variants or mutations.
+In diverged or distantly related sequences matches may be interrupted by mismatches, or residues might be represented as ambiguities to refer to frequent variants or mutations.
 Similarly, relaxed matching is helpful when analyzing error-prone sequences like SMRT reads.
-The achieved relaxation of the matching conditions thus increases sensitivity, while decreasing specificity.
+Relaxation of the matching conditions thus increases sensitivity, while decreasing specificity.

 Firstly, FlexiDot handles **ambiguous residues**, often found in consensus sequences.
 This allows the comparison of species-specific representations of multigene or repeat families as well as common variants or sequence subfamilies.
-The ambiguity handling is controlled via`-w/--wobble_conversion Y/N`.
+The ambiguity handling is controlled via`-w/--wobble_conversion`.

 Secondly, a defined number of **mismatches** within the window can be allowed with `-S/--substitution_count [number of allowed mismatches (substitutions)]`.
 This is even less stringent than the ambiguity handling.
 Please note, that only substitution mutations are allowed but not indels.